Tag Archives: Rainmaking

 When I entered the cafe, a refrigerator greeted me.
 No one was inside.
 I soon realized I should do everything by myself in this cafe.
 I picked up a beverage, paid it using my mobile phone, grabbed a table with my friend, and then cleaned up the table when leaving.

-The whole experience did not bother me much but was quite pleasant.
-Everyone else seemed to follow this rule.
+The whole experience did not bother me.
+It was rather pleasant.
+Everyone else seemed to follow this convention.
 This self-service cafe could be an alternative to automatization.
-Although many owners want vending machines or robots to make their stores unmanned or intact, not few customers are willing to perform in-store activities themselves.
+Although many owners want vending machines or robots to make their stores unmanned or intact, many customers like me might be willing to do everything by themselves in stores.

 Patricia M. West, Dan Ariely, Steve Bellman, Eric Bradlow, Joel Huber, Eric Johnson, … David Schkade.
 (1999).
 Agents to the Rescue?
 Marketing Letters, 10(3), 285–300.